Priscilla-B/introduction-to-.net-core-notes/intro-to-c#-notes.md

 4. variables and methods use CamelCase
 5. integers have max and min values
 6. the semi-colon(;) character is expected after every line, unlike javascript where your program can run without it
+7. although indentations and curly braces can be used to format code, they're not required to make code run

+## C# Program Outline
+`using System`